 Do not use persevering popups

-Always keep in mind that your customers should have choice!
-Do not be insistent and let them be free in their choice.
+Always keep in mind that your customers should have a choice!
+Don’t make common popup mistakes and don’t be insistent and let them be free in their choice.
 If you want them to rate your products or your service, be smarter and let them decide whether to rate you or not.

-Of course, providing your customers an opportunity to rate you, sharing their experience and opinion about your service, is always a good idea.
+Of course, providing your customers an opportunity to rate you, and sharing their experiences and opinion about your service, is always a good idea.
 This makes you more engaged with your customers and makes them trust the quality of your service even more.

-But, deciding to show a popup asking customers to rate you, it would be good to provide another option, like “No, thanks, I don’t want to rate!”
-As, there are cases that they just don’t find it necessary to rate the product/service at that moment.
+But, deciding to show a website popup asking customers to rate you, it would be good to provide another option, like “No, thanks, I don’t want to rate!”
+As there are cases where they just don’t find it necessary to rate the product/service at that moment.